 tmux is a terminal multiplexer.
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.

-may be reattached using:
+tmux may be reattached using:

 $ tmux a

-may be controlled from an attached client by using a key combination of a prefix key, ‘C-b
+tmux may be controlled from an attached client by using a key combination of a prefix key, ‘C-b’ (Ctrl-b) by default, followed by a command key.

 The default command key bindings are: Ctrl + b